oRift/oRift/README.md

-# 🙃 oRift
+# 🙃 riftcode

 **`Digital Craftsman (Developer/Content Creator)`**

 I am a full-time Roblox Developer and Content Creator on Youtube, where all my past work is.
-I publish that content on my YouTube channel [eRift][youtube] with more than 100 subscribers.
+I publish that content on my YouTube channel [riftcode][youtube] with more than 100 subscribers.
 I do VFX and code in Luau.

    <p align="left">
       <a href="https://www.youtube.com/@eRift?sub_confirmation=1">